JohanABlomqvist/johan-dev-cv/README.md

 Google Fonts - To import the fonts used on the website.

 Font Awesome - For the iconography on the website.

+Formsubmit - To redirect emails when people use the contact me form.
 </h5>
 <h1>Testing</h1>
 <h1>Bugs</h1>